Table of Contents

 4. Fluoride is pretty cool.

 The most important ingredient in toothpaste is fluoride.
 What is fluoride?
 Fluoride is a mineral that occurs naturally in your bones and teeth.
 Decades of research have consistently found that fluoride is good for tooth enamel.
-It is recommended to choose a toothpaste with fluoride in your teeth to form or have already formed and needed protection from decay due to bacteria in plaque, food particles, or certain beverages like tea.
+Choosing a toothpaste with fluoride in your teeth is recommended to form or have already formed and needed protection from decay due to bacteria in plaque, food particles, or certain beverages like tea.
 Fluoride helps strengthen teeth by making enamel more resistant to acid attacks.

 5. Precious Enamel Protection

-You need to make sure that your enamel is in good condition as this will protect your teeth from wear and tear.
-It is best if you purchase toothpaste that contains fluoride and other necessary nutrients to protect the enamel.
+You need to make sure that your enamel is in good condition to protect your teeth from wear and tear.
+In addition, it is best if you purchase toothpaste that contains fluoride and other necessary nutrients to protect the enamel.

 6. Like it even more natural?
 Baking powder